-Which is the suitable nozzle size cannot be answered in general.
-This depends on the type of your project.
-In general you can distinguish between fine, medium and thick nozzle sizes, whereby fine nozzles are used for very filigree details and large nozzles for flat elements.
+Which nozzle size is right cannot be answered in general, as it will depend on the type of project.
+In general, you can distinguish between fine, medium, and thick nozzle sizes, where fine nozzles are used for very fine details and large nozzles for flat elements.
 The exact sizes and designations are as follows:

 Clean Airbrush after use

 First, the remaining paint is poured out of the container.
 Then you use a suitable airbrush cleaner and cotton swabs to remove the paint residue.
 Repeat this step until the cotton swab no longer discolors.
-By the way, the cleaner should not contain ammonia, otherwise there is a risk of damage to the nozzle of your gun in the long run.
+Take note that the cleaner should not contain ammonia, otherwise there is a risk of damage to the nozzle of your gun in the long run.

 - Easy-to-use, insert one of the included filter pads in the filter tube